alexieyizhe/uni-notes/2A/CS245/2018-09-13-propositions.md

 ### Translating English to Propositions
  - Use positive form of propositions
- - Propositions are usually smallest standalone sentences (_e.g._ "He is smart", NOT "Smart")
+ - Propositions are usually smallest the standalone sentences (_e.g._ "He is smart", NOT "Smart")
  - English is ambiguous yikes